Academy of

 MODULES

-Module I: Theory Examination (100 Credit hours) Theory Examination will be conducted Annually during the ACDI Conference.
-Examination consist of 120 MCQ’s.
+Module I: Theory Examination (100 Credit hours) Theory Examination will be conducted annually between June and August by online .
+Examination consist of 150 MCQ’s.
+Fee for written exam 9500 INR

-Module III: (75 Credit hours) Contact classes 2 days Cases submission- Smile Design Case –Direct or Indirect (Case I or Case V) Fee-20,000 Resubmission of case- 5000
+Module III: (75 Credit hours) Contact classes 2 days will be held during our annual conference.
+Cases submission- Smile Design Case –Direct or Indirect (Case III or Case IV) Fee for contact session 25,000 INR Per case Submission / Resubmission of case- 8000 INR

 WRITTEN EXAMINATION

 Examination will test the dentist’s basic knowledge towards all subjects related to cosmetic dentistry.
 The exam dentist must need further knowledge before submitting clinical cases.
-The written examination is held annually at the ACDI National Conference.
-Failure to pass the written examination, indicates that the candidate would likely benefit from further education in cosmetic dentistry prior to attempting the submission of scientific cases.
+The written examination is held annually online.
+Failure to pass the written examination, indicates that the candidate would likely benefit from further education in cosmetic dentistry prior to attempting the submission of clinical cases.

 Type of Examination/Grading

-The written examination is a multiple-choice examination with 120 questions, which would happen in the Annual Scientific Session of ACDI every year in the month of January as directed by the IBCD.
-The location and the date will be announced well in advance.
+The written examination is a multiple-choice examination with 150 questions, which would happen online between the month of June and August as directed by the IBCD.
+The exact date will be announced well in advance.
 The application will be available in the website at www.acdi.co.in

 Eligibility for the written examination